email-clm/CLM-Microbe/README.md

 # CLM-Microbe
 Repository for CLM-Microbe and other associated modeling work within the Ecological Modeling and Integration Laboratory at SDSU. http://sci.sdsu.edu/emaillab/.
-Please contact Xiaofeng Xu at xxu@sdsu.edu if you want to apply the CLM-Microbe model.
+The CLM-Microbe is an open source, all codes are publically accessible to anyone who are interested.
+Please contact Xiaofeng Xu at xxu@sdsu.edu if you want to apply the CLM-Microbe model or have any technical problems.

 Publications with the CLM-Microbe model.